deviantony/vagrant-swarm-cluster/README.md

 Run a Swarm cluster locally using Vagrant.

-This will create and setup 4 Vagrant machines in a private network (10.0.7.0/24):
+This will create and setup 5 Vagrant machines in a private network (10.0.7.0/24):

+* NFS server: 10.0.7.9
 * Consul: 10.0.7.10
 * Swarm manager: 10.0.7.11
 * Swarm node 1: 10.0.7.12